The Agentic Future Is a Governance Problem as Much as a Technology Problem

 Most enterprise AI pilots follow the same arc.
 A team gets access to a tool, builds something impressive in a few weeks, and presents it to leadership.
 Leadership gets excited.
 Someone schedules a rollout meeting.
 And then, somewhere between the demo and the actual deployment, the whole thing quietly stalls.

 Not because the AI wasn’t good enough.
-Because nobody had thought through what deploying AI at enterprise scale actually requires.
+Because nobody thought through what deploying AI at enterprise scale actually requires.

 The Pilot Trap

 This is the pilot trap.
 It’s not a technology problem.
-It’s an infrastructure problem.
+It’s an infrastructure and governance problem.
 And it’s the specific gap that separates AI tools that live on a handful of enthusiast laptops from AI that actually gets deployed across an organization.

 Most organizations already have something.
 Claude Desktop on personal machines.
 Microsoft Copilot bundled with their M365 subscription.
 Glean for enterprise search.
 Maybe a few other things that various teams have quietly adopted on their own.